About the Programme

 Field Performance Recording

-Regular monitoring at BAIF’s cattle development centres has been useful in tracking the record of bulls and their daughters in the field operations.
-The progeny of some of the BAIF bulls has been acclaimed to be the best with a milk record of over 6500 litres in mature lactation in crossbred cattle and 18 litres peak yield in buffalo under village conditions and more than 7500 kg in HF crossbred cows under farm conditions.
-The average milk yield of HF crossbreds in BAIF’s operational areas of Maharashtra, is around 3150-3200 kg.
-The progeny resulting from the use of crossbred bulls on crossbred (inter-se mating), has performed equally well.
+Regular monitoring at BAIF’s Centers has been immensely useful to track the records of bull’s and their daughters in various field operations.
+The progeny of some of BAIF’s bull has been acclaimed to be the best with a milk record of over 6500 liters in mature lactation in crossbred cattle and 18 liters peak yield in buffalo under village conditions and more than 7500 kg in HF crossbred cows under farm conditions.
+The average milk yield of HF crossbreds in BAIF’s operational areas of Maharashtra is around 3300-3400 kg.
+The progeny resulting from the use of crossbred bulls on crossbred (inter-se mating) has performed equally well.

 Field Progeny Testing